Magic (UK radio station): Bond 24/7

 Bond 24/7 was a pop-up station which ran from 29 September to 6 October 2021.
 It was launched to mark the release of the 25th film in the James Bond series No Time to Die and would play music from the James Bond films.

 Television

 Magic TV

-There is also a complementary Magic-branded music television channel available on the Sky, Freesat and Virgin Media digital TV platforms in the UK, operating as part of The Box Plus Network.
-The channel plays classic and contemporary melodic pop hits.
+There was also a complementary Magic-branded music television channel available on the Sky, Freesat and Virgin Media digital TV platforms in the UK, operating as part of The Box Plus Network.
+The channel played classic and contemporary melodic pop hits.